 - Flower-filled gardens complete with peacocks, to provide visitors a relaxing respite from the bustling town

 - Amazing views of the town, twin bays, and surrounding area

 Interestingly, the Bodrum of today is a relatively new development.
 Just a few decades ago, Bodrum was a simple sponge-diving and fishing village with few amenities – a place where dissidents against Ataturk's Turkish republic were sent into exile.
-Popular Turkish author Cevat Şakir Kabaağaçlı (AKA the Fisherman of Halicarnassus) was exiled to castle-turned-prison in the non-descript town in 1925, and quickly fell in love with the place.
-After serving his time, he remained in the area, introducing an entire generation of Turkish intellectuals, writers and artists to Bodrum’s charms.
-(Fortunately for the sailing enthusiasts, he is also named as the person responsible for popularizing Blue Voyages along the Turquoise Coast!)
+Popular Turkish author Cevat Şakir Kabaağaçlı (AKA the Fisherman of Halicarnassus) was exiled to castle-turned-prison in the nondescript town in 1925, and quickly fell in love with the place.
+After serving his time, he remained in the area, introducing an entire generation of Turkish intellectuals, writers and artists to Bodrum's charms.
+(Fortunately for the sailing enthusiasts, he is also recognized as the person responsible for popularizing Blue Voyages along the Turquoise Coast!)

 Since then, Bodrum has evolved into a bustling tourist destination favoured by artists and art-lovers.
 Over one million visitors flock to the vibrant town each summer to enjoy its galleries, concerts, beaches, boutique hotels, and clubs.

 In the world of yachting, the waters around the Bodrum peninsula are recognized as a prime area for sailing due to fairly constant and predictable winds, exquisite harbours and marinas.
 The area is home to some of the most beautiful and luxurious yachts in the world.
 And, the local shipbuilders and craftsmen have the reputation for building some of the finest classic wooden gulets in the world.

-Have you been to Bodrum?
+Have you ever visited Bodrum?
 Have you got photos or information that you'd like included in this article?
 Please get in touch if you have something to share.
 We'd love to hear from you!